 The Cotswolds are great for outdoor adventure holidays.
 Hikers can have their fill with over 3,000 miles of public footpaths and sections of various long-distance trails.
 Road cyclists will love the abundance of quiet country lanes with magnificent views, and there is some great mountain biking to be had.

-The Cotswolds are also home to some stunning historical houses, castles, abbeys and gardens.
+The Cotswolds are also home to some stunning historic houses, castles, abbeys and gardens.
 Don’t miss the gardens at Prince Charles’s Highgrove.
-In addition, Warwick Castle, Blenheim Palace, Broughton Castle, Broadway Tower and Shakespeare’s birthplace in Stratford-upon-Avon are well worth a visit, just to name a few…
+In addition, Warwick Castle, Blenheim Palace, Broughton Castle, Broadway Tower and Shakespeare’s birthplace in Stratford-upon-Avon are well worth a visit, just to name a few.

 Lastly, foodies are sure to love the Cotswolds.
 The area has a great natural larder which serves some of the best restaurants and hotels you will find in the country.